coderhs/hsps.in/content/post/object-or-software-builder-pattern-in-ruby.md

 ## Conclusion

 The builder pattern is one of those quiet heroes in software design.
-Whether you're building cars, HTML forms in Rails, JSON payloads, API requests, or CLI commands—anywhere you need to construct something complex step by step—it gives you a clean, readable way to do it.
-You've probably used it without realizing it (like form_with in Rails), and once you spot the pattern, you’ll start seeing it everywhere.
+Whether you're building cars, HTML forms in Rails, JSON payloads, API requests, or CLI commands, anywhere you need to construct something complex step by step, it gives you a clean, readable way to do it.
+You've probably used it without realizing it (like form_with in Rails), and once you spot the pattern, you'll start seeing it everywhere.

-It’s not just about cleaner code—it’s about giving your future self (and teammates) a better way to read, maintain, and extend that code without headaches.
+It's not just about cleaner code.
+It's about giving your future self (and teammates) a better way to read, maintain, and extend that code without headaches.

 So next time you find yourself passing 12 arguments into a constructor or setting a bunch of properties in random order, take a step back and ask: would a builder make this easier?
 Odds are, it will.